jmd-dk/concept/doc/tutorial/beyond_matter_only.rst

    # Non-parameter helper variable used to control the size of the simulation
    _size = 96

-   # Non-parameter helper variables used to control the dcdm cosmology
+   # Non-parameter variables used to control the dcdm cosmology
    _Ω_cdm_plus_dcdm = 0.27  # total amount of stable and decaying cold dark matter
    _Γ = 80*km/(s*Mpc)       # decay rate